sunfounder/zeus-car/docs/source/get_started/ar_app_control.rst

 .. _ar_app_control:

-16. APP Control
+17. APP Control
 =====================

-In addition to controlling it with the remote control, you can also control it with the mobile APP - SunFounder Controller.
-In this APP, you can control its movement flexibly with a dual joystick widget, as well as with speech commands.
-In addition, you can also see the real-time video streaming.
+In the previous project we simply viewed the footage taken by the camera and used the AI detection function in the SunFounder Controller.

+In this project, we will try to control the movement and direction of the Zeus Car using the joystick widget in the app, so now let's see how it works.

 .. note::
     Please install `SunFounder Controller <https://docs.sunfounder.com/projects/sf-controller/en/latest/>`_ from **APP Store(iOS)** or **Google Play(Android)**.